-Drugmaker Sanofi raises outlook after strong second quarter sales growth
+Drugmaker Sanofi raises outlook after strong Q2 sales growth

 Analysts polled by Reuters in partnership with Inquiry Financial had on average been expecting business net profit of 1.7 billion euros and net sales of 8.7 billion.

-Reporting by Matthias Blamont; Editing by Sudip Kar-Gupta
+$1 = 0.8523 euros Reporting by Matthias Blamont; Editing by Sudip Kar-Gupta